ntalekt/windows_lab/README.md

     ```

 > **Note**
-> Limit running ansible plays against only cs and csr hosts and output in verbose `ansible-playbook winlab_install.yml --limit "cs,csr" -vvv`
+> Limit running ansible plays against only connection server and replica hosts and output in verbose `ansible-playbook winlab_install.yml --limit "cs,csr" -vvv`

 > **Note**
 > The connection servers are in a unconfigured state and at version 8.4.x.